wexample/wex/README.md

 ## Create a new version

-- Once new features are ready to deploy :
+- Once new features are ready to deploy:

     # Update version number
     wex core::version/build